 Replacement: This direction involves updating to a Big Data system by replacing the existing system with an entirely new system.
 Modernizing an existing system by replacing the whole architecture has notable disadvantages.
 In comparison to the augmentation approach, the level of change management required when replacing entire systems is significantly higher.
 One advantage of complete system replacement is reduced compatibility problems with legacy systems.
 Partial modernizations, by replacing a portion of the existing system, are also possible.
 However, the same advantages and disadvantages of complete system replacement may not apply.

-Table 7 summarizes the advantages and disadvantages of the two directions for system modernization.

-Table 7: Possible Directions for Modernization